 The following discussion supplements, is subject to the same qualifications and limitations as, and should be read in conjunction with the discussion in the prospectus supplement under the caption “U.S. Federal Income Tax Considerations,” and in the prospectus under the caption “U.S. Federal Income Tax Considerations.”
 To the extent inconsistent, the following discussion supersedes the discussion in the prospectus supplement and the prospectus.

-Subject to the discussion below concerning FATCA, this discussion only applies to U.S. Holders (as defined in the accompanying prospectus) that are not excluded from the discussion of U.S. federal income taxation in the accompanying prospectus.
-In particular, subject to the discussion below concerning FATCA, this summary is directed solely to U.S. Holders that will purchase the notes upon original issuance and will hold the notes as capital assets within the meaning of Section 1221 of the Code, which generally means as property held for investment.
+This discussion only applies to U.S. Holders (as defined in the accompanying prospectus) that are not excluded from the discussion of U.S. federal income taxation in the accompanying prospectus.
+In particular, this summary is directed solely to U.S. Holders that will purchase the notes upon original issuance and will hold the notes as capital assets within the meaning of Section 1221 of the Code, which generally means as property held for investment.
 This discussion does not address the tax consequences applicable to holders subject to Section 451(b) of the Code.
 This summary assumes that the issue price of the notes, as determined for U.S. federal income tax purposes, equals the principal amount thereof.